 FSANZ is not an enforcement authority.
 State and territory agencies are responsible for enforcement.

-Street and other food businesses are generally inspected by local council Environmental Health Officers (EHOs) or a state/territory authority to ensure compliance with state and territory food safety laws, and that national standards are enforced.
+Street and other food businesses are generally inspected by local council Environmental Health Officers (EHOs) or a state/territory authority to ensure compliance with state and territory food safety laws, and national standards.
 These inspections are part of a broader regulatory framework designed to protect public health and maintain hygiene standards across all food businesses.

 Does the Institution/Agency carry out routine and scheduled supervision of MSMEs and street food businesses?